input-output-hk/lace/packages/e2e-tests/README.md

   - `yarn install`

-- Build the extension (from the project root)
+- Build the extension for Chromium-based browsers (from the project root)

   - `yarn build`

+- Build the extension for Firefox (from the project root)

+  - `yarn build`
+  - `cd apps/browser-extension-wallet`
+  - `yarn build:firefox`

 - Run tests (from the `packages/e2e-tests` directory)
   - `yarn test:local:chrome`